Exploring How Generative MLLMs Perceive More Than CLIP with the Same Vision Encoder: Limitations

-\textbf{Limitation.} We view the VLMs abstractly and do not look into fine-grained details on how the visual information is extracted and leads to the model's output.
-We leave its dissection for future research.
-For ablation studies, we do not train CLIP or SigLIP models from scratch or use larger batch sizes due to the limitation in computing resources, so the conclusion on the effects of different factors is restricted.
+First, for controlled experiments on data in Section~\ref{ab1_data}, we do not train models from scratch or use larger batch sizes due to the limited computing resources, so the conclusion regarding data might be restricted.

-\subsubsection{Acknowledgments}
+Second, the number of visual reasoning benchmarks we study is restricted.
+Therefore, we hope that more comprehensive, unbiased, and visual-centric reasoning benchmarks for VLMs can be available in the future.

+Third, we only study the comparison between CLIP-ViT-L/14-336px and the Generative MLLMs that use its vision encoder and explore the reasons behind their discrepancy.
+Our conclusion is thus restricted to them.
+We do not claim that all Generative MLLMs are better than contrastive VLMs in all cases.
+Nevertheless, it is interesting to compare other pairs of contrastive VLMs and Generative MLLMs, and we leave this for future work.

+\section{Acknowledgments}

 We thank Amita Kamath for the discussion about the What'sUp benchmark.
 We appreciate the comments and advice from Rui Xin and Scott Geng on our drafts.
-PWK is supported by the Singapore National Research Foundation and the National AI Group in the Singapore Ministry of Digital Development and Innovation under the AI Visiting Professorship Programme (award number AIVP-2024-001).
-SSD acknowledges the support of NSF DMS 2134106, NSF CCF 2212261, NSF IIS 2143493, and NSF IIS 2229881.
+PWK is supported by the Singapore National Research Foundation and the National AI Group in the Singapore Ministry of Digital Development and Innovation under the AI Visiting Professorship Programme (award number AIVP-2024-001) and by the AI2050 program at Schmidt Sciences.
+SSD acknowledges the support of NSF DMS 2134106, NSF CCF 2212261, NSF IIS 2143493, NSF IIS 2229881, Sloan Fellowship, and the AI2050 program at Schmidt Sciences.